stivalaa/EstimNetDirected/README.md

 # EstimNetDirected

-EstimNetDirected implements the Equilibrium Expectation (EE) algorithm for estimating parameters of exponential random graph models (ERGMs) for large directed networks.
+EstimNetDirected implements the Equilibrium Expectation (EE) algorithm for estimating parameters of exponential random graph models (ERGMs) for large directed (or undirected) networks.

 The source code is written in C and (optionally) uses MPI to run multiple estimations in parallel.
 It was written on a Linux cluster system with OpenMPI but should be portable to any system with a standard C compiler (it works on cygwin under Windows for example).
 It uses the Random123 library for random number generation.